What does it mean if I have a disc extrusion?

 - Numbness or tingling

-If you are suffering from any of the aforementioned symptoms, it is possible that disc extrusion is to blame.
-In the event that a degenerative spine condition is determined to be causing your pain, your doctor will typically first attempt to manage the symptoms with a series of conservative treatments, such as pain medication, hot or cold compresses, limited rest, and low-impact exercise.
+If you are experiencing any of these symptoms, it is possible that disc extrusion causing a pinched spinal nerve is the cause.
+If a degenerative spine condition like disc extrusion is determined to be causing your pain, your doctor will typically first attempt to manage the symptoms with a series of conservative treatments, such as pain medication, hot or cold compresses, limited rest and low-impact exercise.